Semi-Supervised Active Learning for COVID-19 Lung Ultrasound Multi-symptom Classification: Experiments

 \subsection{Implementation Details}

-We build the first version of the COVID19-LUSMS dataset, called COVID19-LUSMS v1.
+We build the first version of the COVID-19 US dataset, called COVID19-LUSMS v1.
 US videos are collected in the Third People’s Hospital of Shenzhen, China.
 A total of $71$ COVID-19 patients are inspected, including $678$ videos.
 Random rotation (up to 10 degrees) and horizontal flips are used as data augmentation transformations.
-The SGD optimization is adopted with a learning rate as $2 \times 10^{-3}$, batch size as $32$ and momentum as $0.9$. $K_{max}$ of TSAL is set as $100$.
-The active iteration was repeated for $20$ iterations at most.
+The Stochastic Gradient Descent optimization is adopted.
+Learning rate is $2 \times 10^{-3}$, batch size is $32$ and momentum is set as $0.9$. $K_{max}$ is $100$ and the AL iteration limit is set as $20$.
+For effective comparison, random strategy is implemented to randomly select samples for annotations.